Chunkie0/Hackerrank/README.md

 ### Python If-Else

 Prints out 'Weird' if the number is odd and between the range of 6 and 21, otherwise 'Not Weird'.
+Link: [Click Me](https://www.hackerrank.com/challenges/py-if-else/problem)
 ```
 n = int(input("Write a digit: "))
 if(n % 2 != 0 or n in range(6, 21)):